Michael-F-Bryan/rust-ffi-guide/src/pythonic/index.md

 # Making Rust Pythonic

-Lets give C a rest for a while and try to speed up our Python programs.
+Let's give C a rest for a while and try to speed up our Python programs.
 For this example we will build a *pythonic* interface to the amazing [primal][primal] crate.